Point Lobos - Crown Jewel of the California State Parks

 Just south of Monterey, California lies one of the most beautiful coastal parks in the United States - Point Lobos State Natural Reserve.
 I...

 Just south of Monterey, California lies one of the most beautiful coastal parks in the United States - Point Lobos State Natural Reserve.
-It's been an inspiration place for thousands of artists from all over the world.
-And it's especially frequented by nature and wedding photographers thanks for its rugged coastal beauty and close proximity to San Francisco.
+It's been an inspiring place for thousands of artists from all over the world.
+It's especially frequented by nature and wedding photographers thanks to its rugged coastal beauty and close proximity to San Francisco.

 Point Lobos State Natural Reserve is rather small, yet offers a lot of opportunities to see marine mammals up close.
 These include whales, sea lions, sea otters and others.